Resources for ZULRESSO

 ZULRESSO contains brexanolone, a Schedule IV controlled substance under the Controlled Substances Act.

-Please also see Full Prescribing Information including Boxed Warning and Medication Guide for ZULRESSO.
+Please see accompanying full Prescribing Information including Boxed Warning.